To Dance Is to Matter: A Somatic Therapy Guide to Your Original Embodiment

 Are Therapy Buzzwords Making Us Worse at Relationships?

-Social media has made therapy language widely accessible, helping people name feelings and understand trauma.
-Yet when terms like gaslighting, triggered, or boundaries become buzzwords, they lose depth.
-As a somatic practitioner, I see how this can disconnect us from our bodies and each other.
+Social media has made therapy language widely accessible — helping people name feelings, identify harmful dynamics, and find courage to seek support.
+But when terms like gaslighting, triggered, or boundaries become soundbites, they can lose their depth.
+As a somatic practitioner, this post explores how therapy buzzwords can sometimes disconnect us from our bodies and each other — and why true relational healing means slowing down to notice what's beneath the label: the need for safety, space, or connection.

 The Power of Pausing in Therapy